hsanson/chrome-pass/README.md

 above structure.
 And the [Service URL] part must match the URL of the page you are viewing because it is used to select the corresponding password from the store.

+### IAM Accounts

+For IAM accounts we need not only the login user and password but also the account 12 digit ID or alias.
+For this accounts chrom-pass has some special logic to be able to fill all information in the login page.

+    Password Store
+    ├── signin.aws.amazon.com
+    │   ├── my_root@email.com
+    │   ├── my_other_root@gmail.com
+    │   ├── 183413992345
+    │   ├── 550312930456-username1
+    │   ├── 550312930456-username2
+    │   └── accountalias

+1. The [Service URL] must be `signin.aws.amazon.com` that is the URL for login into the console.
+2. For root accounts the [Account] can be the root account email used for login.
+3. For IAM accounts the [Account] can be anything that uniquely identifies the credentials.
+For example the account 12 digit ID, or the account alias, or a combination of the account 12 digi ID and the IAM username.
+4. For IAM accounts is necessary to edit the password GPG file using `pass edit` and add two key/value pairs: `username=[IAM username]` and `account=[12 digit account id or alias]`.
+When filling AWS signin loging forms, chrome-pass uses these key/value pairs to fill the username and account input fields.

+### Custom input fields

+Using the same logic for IAM accounts, chrome-pass looks for any key/value pairs in the pass gpg files and fills any input field with ID equal to the `key` with the corresponding `value`.

 ## Install from source